Three phases. Start wherever you are.

 Spaces

-The school itself.
-Community halls.
-Church buildings.
-Sports clubs.
+The school, community halls, church buildings, sports clubs.
 Private properties with sheds, productive land, or workshop space.
 What's available and how do people access it?

 People who need reaching

 Who in the community is isolated, elderly, unwell, or without transport?
-Divide the school catchment into zones and assign a volunteer contact for each who checks in weekly.
+Divide the area into zones and assign a volunteer contact for each who checks in weekly.
 A phone call.
 A knock on the door.

 The weekly gathering continues.
 Each week you report back, adjust, and deepen.
 The rhythm of meeting regularly is what builds the trust that everything else depends on.